HHS/TANF-app/docs/team-charter/sprint-schedule.md

 - 10:30-10:45am EST: Standup
 - 2:00-3:00pm EST: Sprint Demo
 - 3:30-4:30pm EST: Sprint Retro
-- Issue owners respond to feedback, revise issue, and resubmit for review
+- Issue owners respond to feedback, revise issue, and resubmit for review if necessary

 ### Wednesday Sprint Day 15
 - 10:00-11:00am EST: Backlog Refinement
 - NO STANDUP!
 - 3:30-5:00pm EST: Sprint Planning _for next sprint_
-- Issue owners update QASP review feedback by 12pm on Day 15.
+- Issue owners have until 12pm EST to make revisions in response to government feed and get their issue into the current sprint PR
 - Issues in “Done and ready for demo” column are closed by Lauren prior to the next sprint planning meeting (Day 1)
-- PR created for main HHS repo is reviewed by Alex S. COR comments acceptance and Lauren merges PR into main HHS repo.
-PR notes include the sprint summary report (see Page 11) for PO and COR to review.
+- Raft writes Sprint Report details and submits as SPRINT X PR to government for review and merging into HHS repo